 Meditation enhances attention, memory, and emotional regulation

 Studies have revealed that ‘Daily meditation decreased negative mood state and enhanced attention, working memory, and recognition memory as well as decreased state anxiety scores on the TSST.
-Furthermore, they reported that meditation-induced changes in emotional regulation are more strongly linked to improved affective state than improved cognition.’
+Furthermore, they reported that meditation-induced changes in emotional regulation are more strongly linked to the improved affective state than improved cognition.’

 Here are some basic tips to start your practice.